rkdud007/toji/readme.md

 CLI toolkit for all EVM blockchains, to get `rlp encoded block header`, `raw block header`, `block hash` mainly purpose for debugging block hash/header calculation.

+Note: It does not handling Dencun update yet

 ### Installation

 ```